marcoaaz/forward_registration/README.md

 # forward_registration

-Repository with the image analysis pipeline to study minerals with combined microscopy techniques and micro-analytical spots.
+Repository with the image analysis pipeline to study mineral mounts with combined microscopy techniques and micro-analytical spots.
+The case study are hand-picked zircon epoxy mounts from a location in Australia (Murray River Basin).
+More details in the manuscript (currently under review).

 ## Workflow